BillTsigkas/ConvertAndFetch/README.md

 # ConvertAndFetch
-Convert and fetch blocking lists to wildcards for Pihole and AdBlocks format.
+Convert and fetch blocking lists to wildcards in Pihole/AdBlock format.

 ## ConvertAndFetch Blocklists